 We invite you to participate and engage with us.

-Contact us and join the mission to democratize accounting and spread accounting literacy.
-We welcome your energy, talents, resources, and belief in the power of accounting to set people free.
+Join the mission to promote accounting literacy education.
+We welcome your energy, talents, resources, and belief in the power of accounting literacy to set people free.